xsuchy/ada-zangemann-cz/README.md

 work.
 Linuxhotel GmbH made the project possible by already agreeing at the beginning of the writing process, to buy 1000 copies once the book was finished.
+For the Italian edition, Luca Bonissi donated more than 2000 copies to the FSFE and he sets all revenues of the books and eBooks sales to go directly to the FSFE.

 # Free as in freedom not price